Raygun’s Dashboard: Spot performance problems and get data quicklyPosted Apr 24, 2017 | 7 min. (1453 words)

-The Dashboard, which you will find inside your Raygun account – is designed to give you a better understanding of your overall software health – from errors and crashes to performance problems affecting your end users.
+The dashboard feature, which you will find inside your Raygun account – is designed to give you a better understanding of your overall software health – from errors and crashes to performance problems affecting your end users.
 To do this, Raygun gathers a great deal of data about how users are interacting with your application and whether it is performing at its best.
-We then present that data in an easy to use and intuitive UI inside the Dashboard.
+We then present that data in an easy to use and intuitive UI inside the dashboard.

 What you asked for